 The word family “chunks” are color coded to help your students see each chunk.
 They will eventually recognize that “at” says /at/ and they won’t need to sound out each letter every time.

 These cards can also be copied onto colored paper to help differentiate each word family!
+Some words also begin with blends when your readers are ready to practice that skill.

 Roll and Read Practice